kdoore/CS2335-Gitbook/getting-started-v2/player-gameobject/sept-16-playercontrollercs-fall19.md

     // Start is called before the first frame update private void Start()
     {
-        facingRight = false; //final way to initialize, overrides all prior settings currentHeroState = HeroState.idle;
+        facingRight = true; //final way to initialize, overrides all prior settings currentHeroState = HeroState.idle;

         //INitialize the animator variable - it's a component on THIS gameObject